 She is now excited to also lend her voice to the spectrum of television.
 Her first pilot DETAINED was highlighted as one of the best unproduced pilots of TV by WeForShe in 2020 and was optioned by Wayfarer Studios.
 Most recently, she was hired to write a pilot and break series for two seasons of a hip hop dance drama by the Emmy Award winning producers of Netflix's DELHI CRIME.

-Eager to raise while rising, Iram is an active mentor for women in film and tech.
-She is an active member of the Film Fatales and the Alliance of Women directors, advocating for gender parity behind the camera.
+She is a CAPE, Film Independent & Thomas J. Watson fellow and multiple time Women in Film awardee.
+Eager to raise while rising and being an engineer in her past, Iram is an active mentor for women in film and tech.
+She is a member of the Film Fatales and the Alliance of Women directors, advocating for gender parity behind the camera.

 Bilal has been featured on NPR, BBC, the New York Times, Bloomberg, Filmmaker Magazine and more.
 Bilal initiated the Pakistani Oscar committee and is the founder of Pakistan's first professional screenwriting lab (QALAMBAAZ).
 She believes genuine curiosity is the only antidote to fear.
 When she isn't telling stories, she is dancing to Bollywood tunes or nerding out with fellow Caltech engineers.